Flag of The Flag of Hungary

 Share this flag

-The Hungarian tricolor, three bold horizontal stripes of red, white, and green, is one of Europe's most deceptively simple flags.
-Its origins stretch back to the revolutionary fires of 1848, when Hungarian patriots sewed cockades and unfurled banners in defiance of Habsburg rule.
-Yet the flag's story is far from straightforward: it shares its color scheme with the flags of Bulgaria, Iran, and Italy (among others), has been hijacked by multiple authoritarian regimes, and carries a coat of arms with roots in medieval crusader symbolism.
-What looks like minimalism is actually the result of centuries of stripping away, and occasionally restoring, layer upon layer of political meaning.
+The Hungarian tricolor, three horizontal stripes of red, white, and green, looks simpler than it is.
+Its origins lie in the revolution of 1848, when Hungarian patriots sewed cockades and unfurled banners in defiance of Habsburg rule.
+It shares its color scheme with Bulgaria, Iran, and Italy, among others, it was overwritten by two authoritarian regimes in the space of a decade, and the coat of arms on its state version has roots in medieval crusader symbolism.
+What reads as minimalism is the result of centuries of layering political meaning onto the cloth and then stripping it off again.

 When combined Austrian and Russian forces crushed the revolution in 1849, the flag was suppressed.
 Displaying it could get you arrested.
-This made it simultaneously a symbol of defeat and defiant memory, a cloth that meant more folded in a drawer than it ever could flying freely.
-Nearly two decades later, the Austro-Hungarian Compromise (Ausgleich) of 1867 partially rehabilitated Hungarian national symbols, allowing the tricolor to fly again within the dual monarchy framework.
-By then, the flag had already acquired the special gravity that only persecution can give.
+That made it a symbol of defeat and of defiant memory at once, a cloth that meant more folded in a drawer than it ever could flying freely.
+Nearly two decades later, the Austro-Hungarian Compromise (Ausgleich) of 1867 partially rehabilitated Hungarian national symbols and allowed the tricolor to fly again within the dual monarchy.
+By then the flag had already acquired the gravity that only persecution can give.

 The most popular folk reading goes like this: red for strength and the blood shed for the homeland, white for faithfulness and Hungary's rivers, green for hope and the country's mountains and hills.
 It's a tidy package, and Hungarians grow up hearing it.
 But it's retrospective folk etymology rather than documented original intent.